-Step 1: Determine if your institution is required to be registered with NMLS
+Step 1: Determine if your Institution is Required to Register with NMLS

-If your institution is federally chartered or insured by one of the following agencies:
+Your institution must register with NMLS if it employs individuals who are required to be federally registered as MLOS and is federally chartered or insured by one of the following agencies:

 - Consumer Financial Protection Bureau